Skip to content

 Target Audience

-• Infrastructure Investors: Assessing PPP pipelines in desalination, bulk transmission, sewage treatment, and stormwater systems across Riyadh and the Middle Sector.
+• Infrastructure Investors: Assess public-private partnership pipelines across desalination, bulk transmission, strategic storage, sewage treatment, reuse, and stormwater systems.

 Report Deliverables